[HISTORY: Adopted by the Mayor and Council of the Borough of Cresskill 4-18-1989 by Ord. No. 89-3-1006. Amendments noted where applicable.]

 - Any individual who negotiates or offers to negotiate a home improvement contract with an owner or solicits or otherwise endeavors to procure, by any means whatsoever, directly or indirectly, a home improvement contract from an owner on behalf of a contractor where such negotiation, offer, solicitation or endeavor takes place outside of a place of business.

-No person, partnership, corporation or other entity shall engage in the business of constructing, erecting, altering, repairing, restoring, reroofing, residing, moving or demolishing the whole or any part of buildings or structures or engage in the construction and installation of swimming pools or tennis courts or engage in the business of erecting or altering signs, fences or landscaping, for any of which a permit is required, until such person shall obtain a certificate of registration from the presiding official of the Construction Department of the Borough of Cresskill.
+Commercial: No person, partnership, corporation or other entity shall engage in the business of construction, erecting, altering, repairing, restoring, reroofing, residing, moving or demolishing the whole or any part of nonresidential buildings or engage in the construction and installation of swimming pools or tennis courts or engage in the business of erecting or altering signs, fences or landscaping, for any of which a permit is required, until such person shall obtain a certificate of registration from the presiding official of the Construction Department of the Borough of Cresskill.

 The owner or occupant of a building or structure who performs any of the activities set forth in Subsection A above on such building or structure shall not be required to be registered in accordance with the provisions of this chapter, provided that such owner or occupant performs and supervises his own work.